qri-io/starlib/re/README.md

 ## Functions

+Note: All but the `compile` function can also be called as methods on a compiled regex object.
+When used in such a way, drop the `pattern` argument from the call.

 ### `compile(pattern, flags=0)`
 Compile a regular expression pattern into a regular expression object, which can be used for matching using its match(), search() and other methods.